msantoshdora/task-assignment-api/README.md

 API to create a task.
 API to update a task
 API to get all tasks.
-API to get task metrics like counts tasks on basis of status and timeline Example:
+API to get task metrics like counts tasks on basis of status and timeline.
+Example:
+/status

 {
 "open_tasks": 10,
 "inprogress_tasks": 30,
 "completed_tasks": 50
 }

+/timeline
 [

 {